Local Pub Guide

 (01932) 423127

-Ex-Watney's pub (remember them?) with a fine portrait of the Prince Regent on its sign.
+Ex-Watney's pub - remember them? - with a fine portrait of the Prince Regent on its sign.
 Very much a single bar town centre local, with accomodation available upstairs.
-Menu features dishes from Indian sub-continent, and traditional roasts on Sunday, with takeaways available.
-Handy for local shops and a short walk to historic St Peters Church and Abbeyfields.
+Menu features south-Asian dishes as well as more traditional pub grub, with traditional roasts on Sunday, and takeaways also available.
+Handy for local shops and a short walk to historic St Peter's Church and Abbeyfields.

 - Thyme Tavern